Lessons learnt from school closures:

 As we made the transition to home learning, it was clear that we would need to deliver engaging and interactive lessons despite not being face-to-face with our students.
 Like other schools we have been utilising edtech to make home learning as easy and engaging as possible for students during this period.
 However, distance learning is not about simply telling students to watch a video or read a handout.
 We understood that students could become disinterested if the lessons were always the same and if they lacked interaction with their teachers, especially now during Ramadan when lessons are reduced to 25 minutes.
 Because lessons are so much shorter than normal, every second counts, so we had to think creatively in order to keep them engaged and actively learning and replicate the normal classroom lesson using a combination of virtual independent learning and teacher-led direction.

 One particularly successful tactic was to use flipped learning.
 Prior to the school closures, we were encouraging teachers to use more education technology, including GCSEPod, which I had used very successfully at my previous school.
 GCSEPod has a bank of 3-5 minute ‘Pod’ videos written specifically for 27 IGCSE and GCSE subjects, plus a range of tools that enable teachers to create video playlists to share and set work for students.
 Teachers create a playlist of Pods relevant to the topic they were studying and ask students to watch them before the Microsoft Teams lesson.
 During this live teaching time, we’ll work through the linked assignments or various other learning activities available within GCSEPod with the students, giving them the opportunity to discuss them with their teachers and classmates.
-This means that the shorter lesson on Teams can be used much more effectively: pupils enjoy chatting and sharing their ideas, just as they would have done in the normal classroom, and they say that they feel more motivated understanding exactly how the videos fit into the curriculum content, having discussed it in the live session.
+This means that the shorter lesson on Teams can be used much more effectively: students enjoy chatting and sharing their ideas, just as they would have done in the normal classroom, and they say that they feel more motivated understanding exactly how the videos fit into the curriculum content, having discussed it in the live session.

 Turning home learning into an advantage.